mfazzah/Eagler/README.md

 ## Meta
 * Author: Mira Fazzah
-  * sole author for all files under /CollabFiltering
+  * sole author for all .py files, including matching algorithm found in /CollabFiltering
   * everything else was done in collaboration with teammates